How to Analyze Primary Sources Like a Pro (Without Falling Asleep)

 For instance, you can use an AI assistant like Zemith to quickly pull the background info you need.
 Instead of spending hours searching, you can just ask it to "summarize the main political conflicts in France during the 1840s" or "list common household technologies in America in 1955."

 This frees you up to spend more time on the actual analysis.
-Building this foundational knowledge is central to honing your analytical skills, and our guide on how to improve critical thinking skills can help sharpen that muscle.
+Building this foundational knowledge is central to honing your analytical skills, and our guide on can help sharpen that muscle.
 By letting tech handle some of the grunt work, you can focus on the fun part: solving the historical puzzle.

 How to Do a Close Reading of Your Source